TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 •	Spring Campaign ’24 recorded the lowest ROAS at 43, despite a solid 12.57% conversion rate, signaling inefficient spend rather than weak demand.

-Across almost every campaign type, 2025 versions outperformed their 2024 counterparts, with ROAS improvements of 2–6 points per campaign.
+Across almost every campaign type, 2025 versions outperformed their 2024 counterparts, with ROAS improvements of 2-6 points per campaign.
 Campaign success is driven by user intent and timing, not exposure volume alone.
+Intent-driven seasonal campaigns significantly outperformed generic initiatives because they targeted users with immediate needs and high purchase readiness, resulting in higher ROAS despite similar traffic volume.

 **Recommendations:**